 Improving Your Attention To Detail

-Did you get feedback you need to improve your attention to detail?
+Told that you need to improve your attention to detail?
 Try these tips to see if you can sharpen your skills.

 - Proofread your work.
 The human eye jumps to spelling and grammatical errors.
 Like it or not, this is the first impression your work leaves on the reader and can be very difficult to overcome.
 Invest the time to proofread your documents and get them correct.
 Finish your memos and reports in advance and give yourself time to revise and edit them several times.
 Proofreading is an important skill because it proves that if you care about the quality of your work.
 In the mind of the reader, if you invest the time to get a single document correct, you’ll likely do the same for any larger, more important projects they entrust to you.